pac4j/pac4j/documentation/docs/security-filter.md

 If the `matchers` is blank or not defined, it is satisfied and the `securityHeaders,csrfToken` matchers are applied for web applications or the `securityHeaders` matcher is applied for web services.

 You can also use the out-of-the-box matchers, already available without defining them in the security configuration.

-### e) `multiProfile`

-It indicates whether multiple authentications (and thus multiple profiles) must be kept at the same time.
-It is an optional parameter, `false` by default.

-## 3) `ProfileStorageDecision`

-In the `DefaultSecurityLogic` component, you can set the `ProfileStorageDecision` which defines the decisions related to the profiles, whether we must read them from and save them into the web session if retrieved by a direct client:

-- by default, the [`DefaultProfileStorageDecision`](https://github.com/pac4j/pac4j/blob/master/pac4j-core/src/main/java/org/pac4j/core/engine/decision/DefaultProfileStorageDecision.java) is set, which loads the user profiles from the web session only for indirect clients and does not save the profiles into the web session
-- you can also use the [`AlwaysUseSessionProfileStorageDecision`](https://github.com/pac4j/pac4j/blob/master/pac4j-core/src/main/java/org/pac4j/core/engine/decision/AlwaysUseSessionProfileStorageDecision.java) to always use the web session.